Questions to Ask a Personal Injury Lawyer During a Free Consultation,

 Q: Is my consultation free?
 (During your consultation, consider whether the lawyer: a) takes the time to answer all of your questions; and b) is able to answer your questions in a manner that you can understand.

-Q: What rights do I have that need to be protected and how much time do I have?
+Q: What rights do I have that need to be protected?

 Q: Who will pay for medical treatment; physical therapy; drugs; transportation expenses; household help; lost income; property damage; and pain and suffering?

 Q: What do I have to do to protect my rights to these claims?
 What forms and papers do I need to obtain?
 Where do I get these forms?
 Will you fill out all the forms for me?
 Will you help me with my claim for medical treatment?
 Will you help me with my property damage claim?
+What other claim letters need to be sent?
+How many insurance companies must be notified?
 Are there any additional charges for you to represent me for these claims?

 Q: if you take my case, will you be working on my case or will another lawyer?
 If it is another lawyer, is it a lawyer in your office or a different office?